By Amy Bennett | October 29, 2018

 I had no idea that October was such a popular month!
 Each issue is important, but the topic of cybersecurity resonated with me.
 That we even need to have a cybersecurity awareness month is crazy to me; just a few years ago, I was perfectly happy with my flip-phone!
 The Department of Homeland Security has even identified cybersecurity as one of our most important national security priorities.

 We all use our smart devices for our everyday life: texting, shopping, banking, bill paying, working from home, watching videos, sending emails, and even an occasional phone call.
-According to a survey last January, the Pew Research Center found that 75% of all women and 80% of all men in the United States own a Smartphone!
-Those numbers are staggering; it’s no wonder that cybersecurity is such a hot topic for all of us — personally and professionally.
+According to a survey last January, the Pew Research Center found that 75 percent of all women and 80 percent of all men in the United States own a Smartphone!
+Those numbers are staggering; it’s no wonder that cybersecurity is such a hot topic for all of us—personally and professionally.

 When I think of cybersecurity, I think of the term social engineering, which basically means that someone is trying to deceive you into divulging your personal information to take advantage of you.
 Kevin Mitnick, consultant, author, and notorious hacker, describes social engineering as, “…using manipulation, influence, and deception to get a person, a trusted insider within an organization, to comply with a request, and the request is usually to release information or to perform some sort of action item that benefits the attacker.”
 Typical examples of social engineering include phishing, pretexting, baiting, pharming, vendor scams, and vishing.